 Nairn Sports Club caters for a number of activities, including tennis, badminton and squash, as well as having a fully-equipped gym, and a sauna and solarium.
 An annual tennis tournament at the club is a highlight of the year.

-Nairn Swimming Pool has excellent facilities' and includes not only a 25m pool but a steam room and gym.
+Nairn Swimming Pool has excellent facilities' and includes not only a 25m pool but a steam room and a new fitness centre.
 Low-cost access to these facilities are available through the High Life scheme, offering unlimited entry for a monthly fee.
 Daily payment is also available for one-off visitors.